somedeveloper00/AnimFlex/README.md

 ## TODO
 * Add `from` field to tweeners (so user-end will be able to set the tweener to start from any custom value)
 * Support Properties for `Set`, `Wait Until` and `If` clips
+* Add option to run on unscaled and manual time